-Summary Info for Prospective Owners
+Summary Information for Prospective Owners

 The Body Corporate has a contract with on-site Managers to maintain the complex.

-All units are charged on the basis of Utility Interests a proportional % of total costs by way of a Body Corporate Levy to owners, which is set annually at the AGM and currently invoiced in equal monthly installments.
+All units are charged on the basis of Utility Interests a proportional % of total costs by way of a Body Corporate Levy to owners, which is set annually at the AGM and currently invoiced in equal monthly instalments.
 A statement is issued monthly for this.

 As long as the unit is in the Motel pool of units available to let out as part of Pacific Rendezvous, minor items under $25 such as cutlery are covered out of common funds.